 More on Health Care

 Reps.
-Peter DeFazio (D-OR) and Louise Slaughter (D-NY) today reintroduced the Health Insurance Industry Fair Competition Act, H.R.
-617, which repeals the antiquated exemption that allows the health insurance industry to operate beyond the reach of federal antitrust laws.
+Peter DeFazio (OR-04) and Paul Gosar (AZ-04) today introduced the Competitive Health Insurance Reform Act , H.R.
+1418, which repeals the antiquated exemption that allows the health insurance industry to operate beyond the reach of federal antitrust laws.

-WASHINGTON—Rep. DeFazio issued the following statement on the Republican's steps to dismantle the Affordable Care Act:
+WASHINGTON—Rep. Peter DeFazio today issued the following statement on the passage of the American Healthcare Act:

-Rep. Peter DeFazio (D-OR), along with Rep. Joe Courtney (D-CT) today introduced a resolution supporting the inclusion of a public health insurance option in the American health insurance market.
+Rep. Peter DeFazio (OR-04) yesterday introduced legislation, H.R.
+1307, that would establish a public health insurance option in the national health insurance market.